gitblit/fathom/fathom-site/docs/logging.md

 ## Logging

-[Logback] is the logging framework used by Fathom and [SLF4J] is the interface.
+[Logback] is the logging framework used by Fathom and [SLF4J] is the facade.

 You can configure Logback through the `conf/logback.xml` file.